keflavich/blog/content/w51_casa_chunk_compare.rst

     [C167:P0] [C168:P0] [C169:P0] [C170:P0] [C171:P0] [C172:P0] [C173:P0] [C174:P0]
     [C175:P0] [C176:P0] [C177:P0] [C178:P0] [C179:P0] [C180:P0] [C181:P0] [C182:P0]
     [C183:P0] [C184:P0] [C185:P0] [C186:P0]

+Apparently tclean solves this problem!
+Instead of using a single beam for all channels, it creates a CASAMBM table in the FITS output and uses different beams at each channel.
+There must be genuinely bad data (probably an atmospheric absorption line) at the specified frequencies.
+At least now, that will come up more naturally, rather than spiking the data.